sprintup/blah/README.md

 ![prepRebase](/assets/prepRebase.png)

 ##### In the below image, on top you can see the history after a rebase.
 On the bottom the history after a merge:
+- The original f2 branch for the rebase is not shown, but it wouldn't have the same SHAs as what is shown.
 ![afterBoth](/assets/afterBoth.png)

 # Merging